UBS names Palmer head of equity capital markets Americas

-May 10 (Reuters) - UBS has appointed James Palmer as its new head of equity capital markets for the Americas, according to an internal memo obtained by Reuters.
+(Reuters) - UBS UBSN.VX has appointed James Palmer as its new head of equity capital markets for the Americas, according to an internal memo obtained by Reuters.

 Palmer, previously a managing director in the group, will report to head of corporate client solutions for the Americas, Steve Cummings, and the global head of equity capital markets, Sam Kendall.